This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 However, it is a good idea to allow the London Broil to come to room temperature (it takes about an hour) before you begin cooking it.

+The best way to cook London Broil is to broil it in the oven.
 The length of time it takes to broil London Broil in the oven will vary depending upon the thickness of the meat.
 Generally, top round steaks are about 1 inch in thickness.
 Flank steaks are thinner.
 It also depends on how you enjoy your steak.

 Remove meat from bag and discard the excess marinade.
 It can't be reused.